net-daemon/docs/docs/started/hacs.md

 [Instructions for developing apps for HACS here](https://hacs.xyz/docs/publish/netdaemon)

 To deploy HAC apps the default runtime is supported.
-Custom projects or published binaries is currently not supported.
+Custom projects or published binaries are currently not supported.

 ## Attribution